Modern Slavery Act statement

 6. Training and Awareness

-To ensure a high level of understanding of the risks, we have clear communications to colleagues so they are informed of their legal responsibilities.
+To ensure a high level of understanding of the risks, we send clear communications to colleagues so they are informed of their legal responsibilities.
 In our supply chains, where appropriate, we ask our business partners to provide training to their staff and suppliers.

-We have raised awareness of modern slavery issues by asking all colleagues to read and adhere to our Guiding principles, including the slavery and human trafficking statement.
+We have raised awareness of modern slavery issues by asking all colleagues to read and adhere to our Guiding Principles, including the slavery and human trafficking statement.

-Our internal intranet provides colleagues with anti-bribery, slavery and human trafficking information, explaining the basic principles of the Modern Slavery Act 2015 and what colleagues can do to flag up potential slavery or human trafficking issues as part of the supplier onboarding process.
+Our internal intranet site provides colleagues with anti-bribery, slavery and human trafficking information, explaining the basic principles of the Modern Slavery Act 2015 and what colleagues can do to flag up potential slavery or human trafficking issues as part of the supplier onboarding process.

-We have raised awareness of modern slavery issues by asking all colleagues to assess new suppliers for Modern Slavery risk before they are approved for payment on our system.
+We have raised awareness of modern slavery issues by asking all colleagues to assess new suppliers for modern slavery risk before they are approved for payment on our system.

 Chief Executive Officer approval

-This statement was approved on 27 September 2022 by our board of directors, who review and update it annually.
+This statement was approved on 26 September 2024 by our board of directors, who review and update it annually.

 Lara Boro, Chief Executive Officer

-For and on behalf of The Economist Newspaper Limited, The Economist Newspaper NA Inc, The Economist Intelligence Unit Ltd and the wider Economist Group
+For and on behalf of The Economist Newspaper Limited and its subsidiaries (together, "The Economist Group")

-Date: 28 September 2022
+Date: 30 September 2024